What Does a Transitional Home Look Like?

-What Is Transitional Style?
+What is the Definition of Transitional Style?

 Simply put, transitional decor merges contemporary and traditional design to build a look that's sophisticated without being stuffy.
 This approach is a great choice for people who want their homes to have a personalized feel.
 Any two transitional homes will look totally different, as the key to this style is combining the facets of old and new that appeal to you.